SenkaWolf/FiveM_Standalone-RP-Chat-Command-Basic-Pack/README.md

 # Installation:
 - Extract the folder `SenkaWolf-RPCCPack` to your resources folder.
-- Add the line "start `SenkaWolf-RPCCPack` to the server.cfg file.
+- Add the line `start SenkaWolf-RPCCPack` to the server.cfg file.

 # Download
 Get the latest version [here](https://github.com/SenkaWolf/FiveM-Standalone-RP-Chat-Command-Basic-Pack/releases/latest).